 Find out about all the exciting, up and coming developments in HaloITSM

-Integration with Whatsapp for end-user communication.
+Integration with Dynatrace for observability management.

 AI-powered Alert Management

 Enhancements to the alert management module to provide AI-powered alert consolidation.